hishammadcor/Latex_project/README.md

 - Turned out by skimming the code documentation of _TabularX_ it has some number features like the ones in _Siunitx_, like approximating, aligning numbers around the decimal point...etc
 - Next Wednesday, I am going to try those options and see if it fits all the requirements needed for the scientific notations needed in the report.
 - I hope it works, as I would save a lot of time coding in pure LaTeX :(.
 Until next Time....

+# On 08.05.2024
+- I tried to use the potential of _TabularX_ in cases of alignment around the thousands or decimals separators.
+- It worked, but it needs to be added to every number in the table.Also, the alignment around the thousands separator does not work.
+- There is a new approach I would like to try, which is to use _Python_ to manipulate the numbers by rounding don the decimals deleting them or according to the case, then add the thousands' separator.
+- This is easily will be done next time in python, the problem is, I can not align the numbers around the separator without using _Siunitx_
+- I also tried to use macros.
+The macros need to be added to each number specifically as the new column type generalize the function on all the entries.
+Which is very bad.